shahriar429/to-do-list/README.md

-#To do list project
+# Todo List Project
-This project is a simple todo list managed using git and github
+This project is a simple todo list managed using Git and GitHub.